What’s the Difference? Ale vs. Lager BeersSkills

 Brewing Beer at Home: Siphoning and 2nd Fermentation Beer SessionsSkills

-A week after brewing our first batch of beer, it was time to transfer it from the primary fermentation bucket into a clean carboy.
-We’ve never actually siphoned anything before, so this was quite an adventure!1.
+A week after brewing our first batch of beer1.
 The End Goal – It’s not completely necessary to transfer the beer into another container at this point.
 Some sources say that the beer can start to develop off-flavors from the dead yeast or evaporate too much due to the bigger surface area.
+We think the primary advantage is that your fermentation bucket is then freed up to brew another batch of beer!2.

 May 2, 2019